alanmaehara/cardiovascular-analysis/README.md

 ### How to read this README.MD?

-1. If you wish to **check the codes for this project**, access the Jupyter notebook [here](https://github.com/alanmaehara/cardiovascular-analysis/blob/master/cardiovascular-diseases-001.ipynb);
+1. If you wish to **check the codes for this project**, access the Jupyter notebook [here](https://github.com/alanmaehara/cardiovascular-analysis/blob/master/cardiovascular-diseases-002.ipynb);
+2. If you wish to read the project's main findings instead of going through the entire project, look no further and [get there](#main-findings);
-2. A [(go to next section)]() hyperlink will be available for each section to make your reading smoother, and a [(skip theory)]() hyperlink will be there to skip technical explanations.
+3. A [(go to next section)]() hyperlink will be available for each section to make your reading smoother, and a [(skip theory)]() hyperlink will be there to skip technical explanations.

 I would appreciate any comments or suggestions on how to improve this project.
 Please feel free to add me on GitHub or [Linkedin](https://www.linkedin.com/in/ammaehara/) - I will get back to you as soon as possible.